-Transfer of excess (deficiency) to (from) the General Fund (vi)
+Transfer of excess (deficiency) to (from) the General Fund [vi]

 It is generally the practice of the Board to maintain a small surplus in the General Fund by transferring any excess to the Board endowed unrestricted fund or by covering any deficits in the General Fund with a transfer from the Board endowed unrestricted fund.
-In 2021, \$59.5 million was transferred to the Board endowed unrestricted fund from the General Fund and \$25.4 million was transferred to the Campaign endowed unrestricted fund from the General Fund.
-In 2020, \$14.0 million was transferred to the General Fund and \$12.5 million was transferred to the Campaign endowed unrestricted fund to the General Fund and \$12.5 million was transferred to the Campaign endowed unrestricted fund from the General Fund.
+In 2022, \$6 million was transferred to the Board endowed unrestricted fund from the General Fund and \$15.7 million was transferred to the Campaign endowed unrestricted fund from the General Fund.
+In 2021, \$59.5 million was transferred from the Board endowed unrestricted fund to the General Fund and \$25.4 million was transferred to the Campaign endowed unrestricted fund from the General Fund.